Textile body seeks customs duty hike on man-made yarns in Budget

-New Delhi, Jan 24 (IANS) The Northern India Textile Mills' Association (NITMA) has urged the government to raise customs duty on man-made yarns to 10 per cent in the upcoming Union Budget.
+New Delhi: The Northern India Textile Mills' Association (NITMA) has urged the government to raise customs duty on man-made yarns to 10 per cent in the upcoming Union Budget.

 The customs duty on man-made yarn is currently at 5 per cent.